Keep your festive display dazzling and the electricity bill low

-Safety first.
-A&E departments are filled with homeowners who lose fights with their Christmas lights and fall off ladders or suffer electric shocks.
-To avoid the Christmas black and blues, never hang lights solo; instead, work with a partner who holds the ladder.
-Also, avoid climbing on roofs after rain or snow.
+1. Safety first.
+A&E departments are filled with homeowners who lose fights with their Christmas lights, suffer electric shocks or cause fire hazzards.
+To avoid the Christmas black and blues, take extra care over the Christmas period with any festive light displays.

-Don’t turn on the Christmas lights during the day, it is a waste of energy and electricity and no one can really enjoy looking at the lights during the day.
-Use timers to automatically switch the lights on and off.
+2. Don’t turn on the Christmas lights during the day, it is a waste of energy and electricity and no one can really enjoy looking at the lights during the day.

-Tree lights on - room lights off: When the tree is lit, there is no need to have other lights on.
-Save energy & enhance the festive atmosphere.
+3. Tree lights on - room lights off: When the tree is lit, there is no need to have other lights on.
+Save energy and enhance the festive atmosphere.

-Extension cords are your friends.
-Splurge on heavy-duty extension cords and UL-listed for outdoor use.
+5. Don’t overload.
 Never overload an extension lead by plugging in appliances that together will exceed the maximum current rating stated for the extension lead.
 This could cause the plug in the wall socket to overheat and possibly cause a fire.
-Remember, that there are now battery and solar powered options available for use in those awkward places.